stjudecloud/university/docs/visualization-community/data-manage/index.md

 ```JS
 dx ls
 ```
-Type the below to see the durations
+You can type the below to see the durations.
 ```JS
 dx make_download_url file_name.txt --help
 ```
-and then type to set duration.
+Now, set your duration.
 ```JS
 dx make_download_url file_name.txt --duration 100y
 ```
-Use this URL for VisCom's url key, so be sure to save this.
+Use the new URL as VisCom's url key, be sure to save this to reference later.

 # Accessing the HPC
-* If you have your data stored on the HPC and want to move them to DNAnexus, follow these [instructions](https://university.stjude.cloud/docs/genomics-platform/managing-data/upload-cluster/).
+* If you have your data stored on the HPC and want to move it to DNAnexus, follow these [instructions](https://university.stjude.cloud/docs/genomics-platform/managing-data/upload-cluster/).

 * In order to allow ProteinPaint's server to access your data on the HPC, you must move it to to the <tp> directory.
 To access this, signin (see [this](https://university.stjude.cloud/docs/visualization-community/sign-in/) tutorial) and type
 ```JS